-Sift in the flour and bicarbonate of soda and stir until you create a thick, glossy batter.
+Sift the flour and baking soda into the Guinness mixture and stir until you create a thick, glossy batter.

-Remove from the oven, cool in the tin for 5 minutes then place on a cooling rack.
+Remove from the oven, cool in the tin for 5 minutes, then remove cakes from the tin and place on a cooling rack.
 Leave the cupcakes to cool completely.

-To make the frosting, use an electric whisk to beat the butter and icing sugar (aka confectioner's sugar) until light and fluffy (if you do not have an electric whisk, use a hand one).
+To make the frosting, use an electric whisk to beat the butter and confectioners' sugar until light and fluffy (if you do not have an electric whisk, use a hand one).

 Beat in the vanilla and Baileys Cream.
-Taste and if you like your frosting sweeter, add more confectioner’s sugar a little at a time.
+Taste, and if you like the frosting sweeter, add more confectioners' sugar, a little at a time.

-Once the cupcakes are completely cold, decorate with the frosting as you wish.
+Once the cupcakes are completely cooled, decorate with the frosting as you wish.

-The cakes will keep for up to 3 days in an airtight box un-iced, and all freeze exceptionally well for one month.
+- The cakes will keep for up to three days in an airtight box un-iced, and all freeze exceptionally well for one month.
 Defrost slowly in the refrigerator.

 - The frosting will also keep for several days in the refrigerator, covered, and also freezes well.
 Again, defrost slowly in the refrigerator before using, do not use the microwave.
 If the frosting melts, you will not be able to recover it.